MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-ingest-data.md

 ---
 title: Data science tutorial - ingest data into a lakehouse
-description: In this first module, learn how to ingest a dataset into a Fabric lakehouse in delta lake format and how to preview the data you ingested. ms.reviewer: mopeakande ms.author: mopeakande
+description: In this first module, learn how to ingest a dataset into a Fabric lakehouse in delta lake format and how to preview the data you ingested. ms.reviewer: sgilley ms.author: narsam
-author: msakande
+author: narmeens
 ms.topic: tutorial
 ms.date: 5/4/2023
 ---

-# Module 1: Ingest data into a Microsoft Fabric lakehouse using Apache Spark
+# Part 1: Ingest data into a Microsoft Fabric lakehouse using Apache Spark

-In this module, we ingest the NYC Taxi & Limousine Commission - yellow taxi trip dataset to demonstrate data ingestion into Fabric lakehouses in delta lake format.
+In this tutorial, we ingest the NYC Taxi & Limousine Commission - yellow taxi trip dataset to demonstrate data ingestion into Fabric lakehouses in delta lake format.

 [!INCLUDE [preview-note](../includes/preview-note.md)]